 West Virginia is a leader in producing secure, domestic, reliable and affordable American energy.
 Congresswoman Shelley Moore Capito advocates for an all-of-the-above energy policy that uses West Virginia’s coal and natural gas, North American oil reserves, and renewable energy to make our nation more energy secure and less dependent on energy from hostile nations.

-Thanks to our country’s abundant reserves of coal, natural gas, and oil, America has a real chance of becoming energy independent and ridding ourselves of our dependence on imports from volatile parts of the world.
-Energy independence will only come if we make use of our domestic resource and avoid stifling exploration with over regulation.
-For this reason, Congresswoman Capito supports responsible development of shale gas in West Virginia and across the country.
+Thanks to our country’s abundant reserves of coal, natural gas, and oil, America can become energy independent and rid ourselves of our dependence on imports from volatile parts of the world – but only if we pass policies that allow us to maximize our resources here at home.

-Making use of our energy resources in West Virginia and across America will provide good jobs for our citizens, enhance our national security, and make our nation less vulnerable to sharp fluctuations in price that occur due to our reliance on foreign energy sources.
-Congresswoman Capito will continue working for a truly “all of the above” energy plan that avoids picking winners and losers, and instead focuses on energy independence through development of all of our energy resources.
+Making use of our energy resources in West Virginia and across America will provide good jobs for our citizens, enhance our national security, and make our nation less vulnerable to sharp price fluctuations that occur due to our reliance on foreign energy sources.
+Shelley will continue working for a truly all-of-the-above energy plan that avoids picking winners and losers and instead focuses on energy independence through development of all of our energy resources.